summaryrefslogtreecommitdiff

 + */

-+static int try_to_split_thp_page(struct page *page, bool release)
++static int try_to_split_thp_page(struct page *page, unsigned int new_order,

 {